proxemic/GoogleMapNearestLocator/README.txt

 =====================
 1. Clone from test repo.
-2. Start derby database by running /derby/start.cmd, or run "java -jar derbyrun.jar server start" in terminal/command prompt
+2. Start derby database by running /derby/start.cmd, or run "java -jar derbyrun.jar server start" in terminal/command prompt (Skip step 3 if you do not want to rebuild the war, but using the provided fsecure.war)
 3. Open another terminal/command prompt and go into /fsecure/ directory and Run "mvn install"
 4. Start application server / web container (for eg:tomcat)
 5. Deploy fsecure.war generated in /fsecure/target/ into web container or application server.
+(Or use the provided fsecure.war)
 6. Access to <host>:<port>/fsecure

 To test the functionality